43app/43corr/README.md

 ![Alt text](/pics/programcli.png?raw=true "The command line of the program")

-_To see a detailed version of the features of this program, see <a href="#features">Features</a>_
+_Note that you are prompted by default on the first exercise (ex00 for example)_ _To see a detailed version of the features of this program, see <a href="#features">Features</a>_